biggoweit/File_Editor-Hex-Bin-Char-/README.md

 ## Installation Instructions

 No external installation is required, to use it, simply click on the green button "code" and create a codespace.
-There, it's possible to test it by creating a file, typing: echo "Anything you want to put on the file" > test.bin
+There, it's possible to test it by creating a file, typing: echo "Anything you want to put on the file" > file_name.bin

 ### To compile